MS-Izoku/Rathama_API/README.md

 ### Trap Cards
+Trap Cards are playable single-use (in all cases) Cards, which take up "Trap" spaces on the game board.
+Up to 5 different Traps can be active at any time on the board.

 ### Hero Cards
 Heroes replace the current Player's default hero, and change at least one of their Scale Powers (of the Player's choice)